SharePoint/sp-dev-docs/docs/solution-guidance/applying-pnp-templates.md

 ## Next Steps

-Now that the Look Book template is provisioned on your tenant, feel free to browse to the site URL that you selected and play with the new site.
+Now that the look book template is provisioned on your tenant, feel free to browse to the site URL that you selected and play with the new site.

 In there's any issue, don't hesitate to file an issue in the [PnP Provisioning Service repository on GitHub](https://github.com/SharePoint/sp-provisioning-service/issues).